Woolfolk scores twice, Army beats Lafayette 31-13

 Lafayette: The Leopards, like most of the teams in the Patriot League, are in a down year but can salvage a measure of respect with a win next week against Lehigh in the most-played football rivalry in the nation.
 The teams have played 153 times since 1884.

 Army: The Black Knights have become a force in their home stadium, going unbeaten last year and raising their record this year to 5-0 with one game left.

 NO PASSING FANCY

-Army ranked second nationally in rushing entering the game, averaging 306.6 yards, and racked up 182 in the first half Saturday.
+Army ranked second nationally in rushing entering the game, averaging 306.6 yards, and racked up 313 on Saturday.
 But Hopkins again demonstrated that teams have to respect his arm with the two key completions.

 Lafayette hosts Lehigh next Saturday.

 Army hosts unbeaten Colgate in the season finale at home next Saturday.